tianzhaotju/CODA/README.md

 ## Acknowledgement
-We are very grateful that the authors of CodeBERT, GraphCodeBERT, ALERT, and CARROT make their code publicly available so that we can build this repository on top of their code.
+We are very grateful that the authors of Tree-sitter, CodeBERT, GraphCodeBERT, ALERT, and CARROT make their code publicly available so that we can build this repository on top of their code.